 If you are going through a difficult time in your relationship, battling feelings of low self-esteem or thinking about making major life changes, journaling might help you feel better.
 It encourages self-reflection and self-discovery, forcing you to get out of the comfort box and acknowledge your feelings at they are.
 (R)

 If you have experienced emotional trauma or a stressful life event, you might want to consider emotional release techniques and especially therapeutic journaling.
-As UCLA psychologists confirm it, this is an effective tool for improving both mental and physical health.
+As UCLA psychologists confirm, this is an effective tool for improving both mental and physical health.

 Whether you prefer the traditional approach – paper – or you are more drawn to modern technology, using a mobile app – either on iOS or Android – there are some general guidelines to follow.
 And, even though the delivery platform might vary, you still have to think about journaling as a habit to be formed and not one that can be achieved in an instant.